 Home Learning Resources

-If your child is self-isolating but otherwise well here are some useful website and learning activities for your child.
+If your child is self-isolating, here are some useful websites with different learning activities that you may want to explore.

 Oak Academy and BBC Bitesize have a huge variety of activities and videos for all areas of the curriculum.

 Please continue to read daily with your child.
 This could be their school book, books at home, or online reading activities.
 Remember to check their understanding of the text by regularly asking them questions about what has happened, what they think will happen, how they think the character is feeling etc. They could even try to retell their favourite stories!

 Phonics learning continues into Year 1.
 These websites are very good for practising phonics sounds and focus on both reading and spelling phonic words and tricky words.

 In our literacy lesson we check our writing for finger spaces, full stops and capital letters.
 We practise how to sound out a word we do not know.
 If they do some writing at home these are useful things to focus on.
 The children also learn to tell stories aloud in front of our class to improve our speech and language.
 They may enjoy telling you their favourite story aloud at home too!
 Maybe with some fantastic actions too!

 I have included the spelling words for Year 1, please continue to revise these at home.
 You could do this in many different ways, such as writing in sand, writing with a torch-light or writing with chalk on the pavement.